iguzu/isportable/readme.md

 ##Update Footprint Data:

 1. export L3 excel file to 'footprint.csv'
-2. check-in in github the new version ofr 'footprint.csv'
+2. check-in in github the new version of 'footprint.csv'
 3. Clear data (see above)
 4. import data (see above)